 3. St. Giles’ Cathedral

 Don’t miss the stained-glass windows, the statue of John Knox, and the impressive organ.
-Entrance is free but a small donation is suggested.

 4. World’s End

 One is that there was a heavy tax to enter through these gates.
-Because the locals could not afford the tax to re-enter the city, they in fact could never leave…hence why this wall and the location of World’s End was quite literally where the world ended in the eyes of the local people.
+Because locals could not afford the tax to re-enter the city, they could never leave…hence why this wall and the location of World’s End was quite literally where the world ended in the eyes of the local people.

-The second thought is that when the wall was built and reinforced after Scotland’s defeat by the English, the local people viewed anything outside of the walls as no longer theirs (occupied by the English), and therefore the end of “their world”.
+The second thought is that when the wall was built and reinforced after Scotland’s defeat by the English, the local people viewed anything outside the walls as no longer theirs (occupied by the English), and therefore the end of “their world”.

 5. Palace of Holyroodhouse and Scottish Parliament